satoyoshiharu/nlp/README.md

 # nlp
-Educational materials for natural language processing with deep learning
+Educational materials for natural language processing with deep learning.
+Please see index.html for contents.